DFE/MONK/doc/source/contributing.rst

 Contribution Example: Creation Of This Tutorial
 -----------------------------------------------

-This torial is a contribution like the ones we were discribing to make until now.
+This tutorial is a contribution like the ones we were describing to make until now.
 Therefore as a last step we will use this contribution as an example.
 This section is of course only for reading because the contribution was already done in the past.